 Take it from someone who’s been in this situation – if you lose your keys in the middle of nowhere, you could be screwed royally.
 You’ll have to get a special locksmith to come out there or even have your car towed.

 If it’s a rental, the fees for either of these could be enormous.
-Have a spare set, just in case.
+Consider a spare set a road trip necessity: just in case.

 9. Registration or Rental Agreement: